Jaredmbenitez/gearbox-dev/README.md

 # Gearbox Publishing development assesment
 This application was built using create-t3-app because I am familiar with the framework, and it has a fairly quick setup for creating a new application.
 I will be accessing a MYSQL database instance which is local to my machine for the development process.

+## Important Notes
+1. The database schema for the game table is available in the `prisma/schema.prisma` file.
+This file is used to generate the database schema and is used by the Prisma ORM to access the database.
+It is also available in the game.sql file in the root of the project.
+2. When testing the application and adding a new game, please use the following image URL: https://boxequalsart.com/wp-content/uploads/2021/03/boxequalsart-2021-03-01-11-51-01-1024x1024.jpg or any other image sourced from the domain : https://boxequalsart.com.
+This is because the application is currently only accepting images from this domain.
+3. The application is currently deployed, to prevent you from having to build it locally.
+The link is available [here](https://gearbox-dev.vercel.app/)
+## Extra Credit
+1. The application includes a filter by genre / rating.
+Filtering by rating will allow the user to see any games with the selected rating.
+(5 Stars would show best sellers, or I would later implement a counter of numSales which would accomplish this.)
+2. I did not yet account for high usage.

 ## Deployment
-This application is deployed at [Gearbox Dev Test](https://gearbox-dev.vercel.app/) and can be accessed by selecting the Link.
+This application is deployed at [on Vercel](https://gearbox-dev.vercel.app/) and can be accessed by selecting the Link.
 I chose this method of delpoyment because Vercel works very nicely with nextJS and github.
 The Database is a MYSQL instance deployed using an RDS instance from AWS.
 I chose MYSQL because I have familiarity with relational databases in MYSQL, Postgres, and Oracle.

 ## Testing Locally: